-This was a trip I had done with my dad and stepmum, Amy, many years ago – but I really wanted to do it again at an older age so I could appreciate it fully.
+This was a trip I had done as a child many years ago, but I really wanted to do it again at an older age so I could appreciate it fully.
 Plus it gave us a break from endless walking around the city!

-By this point it was almost 6pm, so we hopped back onto the jeep and whizzed across onto a dual carriage way (which involved driving on the wrong side of the road for a good minute or two *gulp*).
-We arrived to what can only be described as a “camp” lit with a few huge glaring lights, as by this point the sun had completely disappeared.
-Before dinner, we looked around the little stalls, I got a henna tattoo and then we both rode a camel (successfully this time, last time I fell off head first much to everyone’s amusement).
-For the final hour we enjoyed an Arabian two course meal whilst sat on cushions on the sand, whilst we were entertained by an Egyptian dance act (which involved him spinning on the spot for ten minutes as he created patterns with his outfit), a fire dancer and a belly dancer.
+By this point it was almost 6pm, so we hopped back onto the jeep and whizzed across to our final stop.
+We arrived to what can only be described as a camp area, lit with a few huge glaring lights, as by this point the sun had completely disappeared.
+We looked around the little stalls, I got a henna tattoo and we rode a camel before sitting down on a sandy cushion to enjoy a two course Arabian meal with traditional entertainment.